Toyota Crown: Taiwan

 In Taiwan, where it is imported and sold by Hotai Motor, sales commenced on 30 March 2023.
 It is the first Crown model to be offered in Taiwan since 1974, when the nameplate was withdrawn from the market after production of the third generation ended.
 Like North America, the model is offered only in the Crossover body style and marketed simply as "Crown".
 It is available in two grade levels: Noble (貴族版 (Guìzúbǎn)) with the A25A-FXS engine and Royal (皇家版 (Huángjiābǎn)) with the T24A-FTS engine.

 South Korea

 The South Korean market Crown went on sale on 5 June 2023.
 This is the first Crown model in South Korea to be offered since 1972 when the nameplate was withdrawn from the market after production agreement with its local partner Shinjin Motors ended.
-Similar to other markets, it is available with two grades with the hybrid powertrain as standard: XLE with the A25A-FXS engine and Limited with the T24A-FTS engine.
+Similar to other markets, it is available with two grades with the hybrid powertrain as standard: 2.5 L Hybrid and 2.4L Dual Boost Hybrid.